lal3lu03/PockNet/README.md

 ## Docker Image (Reproducible Release)

-The repository ships a pinned Docker build that captures the CUDA 12.4.1 + CUDNN 9 runtime, PyTorch 2.6 wheels, all Python dependencies from `requirements.txt`, and pre-downloaded ESM2 model weights (6GB).
-This enables fully offline execution without network access at runtime.
+The repository ships a pinned Docker build that captures the CUDA 12.4.1 + CUDNN 9 runtime, PyTorch 2.6 wheels, and all Python dependencies from `requirements.txt`.

 Build the image from the repository root: